ppy/osu-wiki/news/2020-02-20-results-for-monthly-beatmapping-contest-january.md

 - **Profile badge:** badges are attainable at 2, 4, and 6 points each.
 The badges are tiered, meaning each new badge will replace the previous one (and they get progressively shinier!).
 - **"Elite Mapper" forum title:** attainable at 6 points.
-- **osu!supporter:** each point earned provides a user with a month of supporter for themself or someone of their choosing.
+- **osu!supporter:** each point earned provides a user with a month of supporter for themselves or someone of their choosing.

-A points breakdowns for all MBC participants can be found on the [MBC wiki article](/wiki/Contests/Monthly_Beatmapping_Contest#points).
+A points breakdown for all MBC participants can be found on the [MBC wiki article](/wiki/Contests/Monthly_Beatmapping_Contest#points).

 ---